Ray Candy: Professional wrestling career

+Early career (1973–1983)

 Ray Canty was trained for his professional wrestling career by former NWA World Heavyweight Championship holder Dory Funk Jr. before making his in-ring debut in 1973.
 Starting out he adopted the ring name "Ray Candy", a modified version of his birth name.
 To start with Candy worked for the local All-South Wrestling Alliance (ASWA) based out of Atlanta, Georgia.
 In the ASWA he won the ASWA United States Championship early in his career.
-He later worked for Dory Funk Sr.'s National Wrestling Alliance Western States Sports (WWS) promotion.
-In WWS he won both the NWA Western States Heavyweight Championship and the NWA Western States Tag Team Championship, teaming with his mentor Dory Funk Jr. By 1976 he was a regular worker for Championship Wrestling from Florida (CWF), but also worked for the nearby NWA Mid-America promotion where he held the NWA Mid-America Tag Team Championship twice while teaming with Pez Whatley.
+He later worked for Dory Funk Sr.'s National Wrestling Alliance Western States Sports promotion.
+In Western States Sports, he won both the NWA Western States Heavyweight Championship and the NWA Western States Tag Team Championship, teaming with his mentor Dory Funk Jr.

+By 1976, Canty was a regular worker for Championship Wrestling from Florida (CWF), but also worked for the nearby NWA Mid-America promotion where he held the NWA Mid-America Tag Team Championship twice while teaming with Pez Whatley.
 In 1979 Candy was invited to work for All Japan Pro Wrestling (AJPW), touring Japan several times.
 On October 12, 1979, Candy and Abdullah the Butcher won the NWA International Tag Team Championship, defeating Giant Baba and Jumbo Tsuruta.
 The duo only held the championship for a week before Baba and Tsuruta regained them.
 Candy competed in the 1980 Champion Carnival, where he defeated Motoshi Okumura, Carl Fergie, the Mysterious Assassin and Rocky Hata to earn a total of eight points, enough for eight place.